Miguel Luis Amunátegui

-Miguel Luis Amunátegui Aldunate (January 11, 1828 in Santiago, Chile – January 22, 1888) was a Chilean historian, politician, and writer.
-He was the brother of fellow historian Gregorio Víctor Amunátegui Aldunate.
+Miguel Luis Amunátegui Aldunate (11 January 1828 in Santiago, Chile – 22 January 1888) was a Chilean historian, politician, and writer.

 Early life

 Amunátegui was the son of José Domingo Amunátegui and Carmen Aldunate Irarrázaval, and was of Basque descent.
+He was the brother of fellow historian Gregorio Amunátegui Aldunate.
 At the age of fourteen, he lost his father, but General Ramón Freire became the family's protector, which the future historian deeply appreciated.
 He entered Chile's National Institute in 1840, where he became one of its most distinguished students.
 In 1846, he sat for his Latin examination under the great Venezuelan teacher Andrés Bello, who made him translate the poetry of Horace, a task he carried out with such care that it earned him Bello's affection.